uswds/uswds-site/pages/patterns/select-language/two-languages.md

         </h3>
         <div class="do-dont__content">
           <ul>
-            <li>Place the language menu button in the upper corner of the screen for consistency.
-If possible, flip the arrangement of the header for right-to-left languages.
-The language button should be positioned at the top right of the page for left-to-right languages and on the top left for right-to-left languages.</li>
+            <li>Place the language menu button in the upper right corner of the screen for consistency. </li>
             <li>Make the language access button a single, independent element.</li>
+            <li>Consider adding an icon such as a globe to increase visibility of the language selector.</li>
             <li>Include the language toggle in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
             <li>Take users to an equivalent page that includes the same or similar content.</li>
             <li>Capitalize the name of each language (for example, English, Español).</li>